neilschelly/pizerotimer/README.md

       program runs.
 If power to the Pi goes away, it will be roughly the last time it was running.
 If the service starts up and sees an "open-ended" time log entry, it could use this value to end it.
+* Make sure to report something to logging if a thread dies off, and maybe start it up again or handle it somehow.